Chapter 31:

 "Freshen up you edge lord!"

-Roxy chirped about her knifes and their names.
+With the knowledge that Karaza treated her weapon like a cherished stuffed animal Roxy chirped about her knifes and their names.

 "This is my first knife, humans call it Italian stiletto, the kind sailors gave it to me when I was small.
 His name is Reggie!
 The stickers on him still holding up."

 "And this is Reema, I got it from the painting I was stuck inside.
 Do you have other axes?"
-She asked naturally while displaying her weapons, at this point Karaza knew that humoring her is the way to go.
+She asked childishly while displaying her weapons, at this point Karaza knew that humoring her is the way to go.

 It's unproductive to ponder Whether it was a tactic to know her weapons or genuine curiosity.